MarkCWirt/MIDIUtil/documentation/extending.rst

-The choice of MIDI event types included in the library is somewhat idiosyncratic; I included the events I needed for another software project I was wrote.
+The choice of MIDI event types included in the library is somewhat idiosyncratic; I included the events I needed for another software project I was writting.
 You may find that you need additional events in your work.
 For this reason I am including some instructions on extending the library.
 The process isn't too hard (provided you have a working knowledge of Python and the MIDI standard), so the task shouldn't present